tkonya/CEG4110HW1/README.md

 # Development and Design

 This project was written in Kotlin, for educational purposes.
 I'm already pretty familiar with Java, and have wanted to learn Kotlin for a while, thus I decided this would be a good opportunity to force myself to use it.
 My impressions of the language so far are positive.
-Android Studio was the IDE used, and the testing device was a Nexus 6P.
+Android Studio was the IDE used.
+Testing was done on a virtual Nexus 6P, an actual Nexus 6P, and a first-gen Pixel.

 The app is implemented with only a few simple classes: